-The Wellness & Sustainability Committee has worked on a number of fun sustainability-oriented projects like hosting Clean Air Day Challenges and hosting a Freecycle Event to encourage the SPH community o share and reuse items instead of sending them to the landfill.
-If you want to help with SPH’s sustainability initiatives or have ideas to share, please contact Emily Chow.
+The Wellness & Sustainability Committee has worked on a number of fun sustainability-oriented projects like hosting Clean Air Day Challenges and hosting a Freecycle Event to encourage the BPH community o share and reuse items instead of sending them to the landfill.
+If you want to help with BPH’s sustainability initiatives or have ideas to share, please contact Emily Chow.
 You can also check out the Office of Sustainability to learn more about sustainability initiatives across campus.

 Reminder to practice self-care during challenging heat spells.
 A few things you might consider:

 - Be flexible with your schedule.
 For example, you might block off some time in your calendar or avoid having meetings during the hottest part of the day (usually midday) when you may have trouble focusing.